 1984 - In June the refrigeration unit used to cool the MIC tanks is shut down as a cost-cutting measure.

-Staff cutbacks affect the MIC facility.
+Staff cutbacks further affect the MIC facility.
 The production crew is cut by half from 12 to six workers.
 The maintenance crew is reduced from six to two workers.
-In the control room one operator monitors about 70 panels, indicators and controllers.
+In the control room, one operator monitors about 70 panels, indicators and controllers.
 The period of safety training for workers in the MIC unit is brought down from six months to 15 days.

-Also in October the flare tower goes out of service when a section of corroded pipe leading to it is removed.
+The flare tower goes out of service when a section of corroded pipe leading to it is removed.
 On the night of the disaster the pipe has still not been replaced.

 Attempts to control the leak fail due to either the breakdown of safety systems or because the systems are overwhelmed by the amount of the gas released.
-Tank 610 cannot be cooled and the reaction slowed because the tank's refrigeration system has been taken out of commission as a cost-cutting measure.
+Tank 610 cannot be cooled and the reaction cannot be slowed because the tank's refrigeration system has been taken out of commission as a cost-cutting measure.